nbn Fibre to the Node (FTTN) – MATE modem setup guide

 Older Style Telephone Socket

 Disconnect all devices in your home such as telephones, modems, fax machines or anything else that is plugged into a telephone wall socket.
-It is very important that you have no other devices plugged into sockets in your home for the initial setup.
-After setup, any devices plugged into a telephone wall socket will need to use an adsl filter/splitter.
+It is very important that you have no other devices plugged into sockets in your home.

-Your MATE modem comes pre-configured and does not require any setup to connect your ADSL service.
-Simply ensure the supplied grey telephone cable is plugged in – one end needs to be plugged into the grey DSL port on the back of your modem, and the other end to the wall socket in your premises.
-Ensure the power cable is plugged into the back of your modem and is connected to a power outlet and switched on.
+Your MATE modem comes pre-configured and does not require any setup.
+Simply plug one end of the included telephone cable into the DSL port on the back of your modem and the other end into your wall socket.
+Then, connect the power cable to your modem, plug it into a power outlet and switch it on.

-We highly recommend connecting to the 5GHz Wi-Fi network where possible as this has a much more powerful speed
+📶 Pro tip: We highly recommend connecting to the 5GHz Wi-Fi network where possible as this offers much faster speeds than 2.4GHz.
+Learn why here.

 The modem’s Wi-Fi name and password is printed on the bottom of the modem.
 Depending on which MATE modem you have this will be referred to differently.